Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Possibly need to work out issues with Chef Zero and using older versions of Chef.

+Anyone using the Test Kitchen EC2 driver?
+You can rack up a huge bill.
+You need to use destroy=true.
+Digital Ocean driver for Test Kitchen - has per minute billing unlike Amazon.

 ## What will we do now?
 What needs to happen next?